matique/rows_controller/README.md

 end
 ~~~

-RowsController inherites from ApplicationController, i.e. all the helpers
+_RowsController_ inherites from ApplicationController, i.e. all the helpers
 defined there will be available.

 ## Customizing of views

-RowsController initializes some instance variables used in the views
+_RowsController_ initializes some instance variables used in the views
 (e.g. @order, @orders; legacy @row & @rows are still supported).
 Furthermore, the helpers resource, resources, set_resource and
 set_resources are available.
 You guess their usage.

 Providing e.g. an "#{Rails.root}/app/views/order/index.html.erb"
-overwrites the default RowsController view as Rails will first look
+overwrites the default _RowsController_ view as Rails will first look
 into the directory "#{Rails.root}/app/views" before looking
-into the RowsController.
+into the _RowsController_.

 Similarly, partials '\_row\_buttons' and '\_list\_footer' may be overwritten
 as well.